CollectionBuilder/cb-docs/docs/walkthroughs/transfer-walkthrough.md

 - Before you commit and push your changes, navigate to the **Settings** tab of your GH Repository on the GitHub web interface.
 Then click **Pages** in the left side menu.

-[GIF OF CLICKING SETTINGS AND THEN PAGES?]

-- Next to the **Visit Site** button, click the three dots and then **Unpublish**.
+- Next to the **Visit Site** button, click the three dots and then **Unpublish site**.
 This will allow you to rebuild your new CB-CSV site.

-[GIF OF UNPUBLISHING GH PAGES SITE]
+{% include feature/image.html img="unpublish-site.gif" alt="User clicks on unpublish site to unpublish their GitHub Pages site" border=true width="80%" %}

 ## 11. Prep your repository for publishing with GitHub Actions